-- Required items listed in submittal checklist for that review group
+- Required items listed in the submittal checklist for that review group

-Submittal packages will need to have a color coded cover sheet for the group they are submitted too.
-The color sheets are available at the Development Services Center Desk or through the Triage submittal meetings.
+Non-electronic submittal packages must have a cover sheet color-coded for each applicable development review group, as listed below.
+The colored sheets are available at the Development Services Center Desk or at the triage submittal meetings.

 - The project will pass the triage process